lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 A quick and easy way to have a test environment is to just get a second droplet and install a new copy of the game using the standard [installation instructions](/tutorials/install).

-A droplet costs only a few dollars a month, but if you're extra-strapped for cash you can use Digital Ocean's snapshot feature to save a backup of the droplet and spin it up only for a few hours each month while testing.
+A droplet costs only a few dollars a month, and you can shave the costs even further by using Digital Ocean's snapshot feature.
+This lets you save a backup of the droplet and spin it up only for a few hours each month while testing.

 ### Using a Virtual Machine

-You can run a Virtual Machine (VM) - a computer within a computer - on your local PC running MacOS, Windows or Linux.
-If the machine is running Ubuntu Linux, you can install Ares on it.
-With [GitHub](/tutorials/code/edit-code/github), you can transfer code to the Virtual Machine and test it there.
+A Virtual Machine (VM) lets you run a server on your own PC.
+It's like a computer within a computer.
+Once your VM is installed and configured, you can connect to it just as you would a server in the cloud.

 <button data-toggle="collapse" data-target="#vmsetup" class="btn btn-info">Show Virtual Machine Setup Instructions</button>
 <div id="vmsetup" class="collapse">